RADIUS Events Logs: How to View and Access Them

 Cloud RADIUS, unlike an NPS server, is a managed and cloud-based platform that can be configured and deployed to any location.
 It also captures detailed logs for every network connection request and provides extensive information in addition to ACCESS_ACCEPT and ACCESS_REJECT responses.

-This information can be easily found in the SecureW2 management portal by navigating to Data & Management, then selecting the RADIUS Events option.
+You can easily find this information in the SecureW2 management portal by navigating to Data & Management and then selecting the RADIUS Events option.

 Cloud RADIUS Event Log Fields and Meanings